-Fully automatic TCP/IP configuration will not be available when integrating the LANCOM VPN in an existing TCP/IP LAN.
-In this case, continue with the section 'Information required for manual TCP/IP configuration' \rightarrow page 30.
+Fully automatic TCP/IP configuration will not be available when integrating the LANCOM router in an existing TCP/IP LAN.
+In this case, continue with the section 'Information required for manual TCP/IP configuration' →page 33.

 The result of the fully automatic TCP/IP configuration: the router will be assigned the IP address '172.23.56.1' (netmask '255.255.255.0').
-In addition, the integrated DHCP server will be enabled so that the LANCOM VPN can automatically assign IP addresses to the devices in the LAN.
+In addition, the integrated DHCP server will be enabled so that the LANCOM router can automatically assign IP addresses to the devices in the LAN.